 You may also feel the teeth become loose—this is normal as the teeth need to loosen in order to move.
 Depending on the crowding, you may feel that one tooth is looser than the rest of your teeth.
 Once your teeth become straight the teeth will settle into their new positions and no longer be loose.

 Occasionally, wires, brackets, or bands may become loose.
 To avoid this, make sure to stay away from the hard, sticky, crunchy foods we mentioned above.
 If any wire, bracket, or band becomes loose, you can apply wax to give you comfort until you can be seen in the office to have it fixed

 Brushing with braces is not a difficult task, but it is time consuming to make sure you’ve gotten every nook and cranny cleaned.
 The more you brush and floss with braces, the better you’ll get at it, and the faster it will take!

 Use the wire brush we give you to get anywhere your toothbrush couldn’t get: behind the hooks and in between the brackets.
 When flossing, you will want to guide your floss in between each, tooth up under the wire.
 We will give you floss threaders to make it easier to thread the floss through.
 You will then floss in between each tooth contact like you normally would, and repeat the threading process between each brace.

-For removable appliances and retainers we follow the motto “out of your face in the case!”
+For removable appliances like Invisalign and retainers we follow the motto “out of your face in the case!”
 In other words, when the appliance is out of your mouth it should be kept in the case we give you so it is protected and not thrown away.